-BSc (Hons) Motorsport Engineering – Final Year Top-Up
+BSc (Hons) Motorsport Engineering

-About the course
+About the Course

 You even choose your own start date!
 Improve your motorsport career prospects and become a highly qualified motorsport engineer.
 Use the latest industry software and even gain practical experience at race weekends with the NMA Race Team.